-- A. Age Volunteers and paid staff who work with children and youth in any position of authority must be at least 16 years of age and at least 5 years older than the age of the persons they are working to serve; and since volunteers and staff always work in teams, at least one of these persons will be at least 21 years old. - B. Church affiliation Volunteers and paid staff who work with children, youth, and vulnerable adults either must have been an active participant in regular worship and another ministry at the church for at least 6 months or have been employed by the Washington Street Child Development Center for at least 6 months. - C. Working with children and youth A satisfactory background check must be completed before volunteers and paid staff work with children and youth in the church. - D. Application Applicants must complete and sign an application form (staff) or information form (volunteers) and the related waivers giving permission to check references and background information. - E. Reference Checks References for each primary worker (paid adult or leader) will be performed by phone, mail, email or in person.
+- A. Age Volunteers and paid staff who work with children and youth in any position of authority must be at least 16 years of age and at least 5 years older than the age of the persons they are working to serve. - B. Church affiliation Volunteers and paid staff who work with children, youth, and vulnerable adults either must have been an active participant in regular worship and another ministry at the church for at least 6 months, or have been employed by the Washington Street Child Development Center for at least 6 months, or have gone through an interview with a staff member.

+C. Working with children, and youth, and vulnerable adults - A satisfactory background check must be completed before volunteers and paid staff work with children, and youth, and vulnerable adults in the church.

-- F. Background Checks Criminal background checks will be made of all paid staff and all persons who volunteer with children and youth.
+- D. Application Applicants must complete and sign an application form (staff) or information form (volunteers) and the related waivers giving permission to check references and background information. - E. Reference Checks References for each primary worker (paid adult or leader) will be performed by phone, mail, email or in person. - F. Background Checks Criminal background checks will be made of all paid staff and all persons who volunteer with children, and youth, and vulnerable adults.
 A background check will be conducted every three years.
 Background checks are conducted by the S.C.
-Conference for all clergy every three years. - G. Prior Convictions Individuals who have been convicted of physical or sexual abuse or neglect may not volunteer with or work in any church-sponsored activity or program for children and youth.
+Conference for all clergy every three years. - G. Prior Convictions Individuals who have been convicted of physical or sexual abuse or neglect may not volunteer with or work in any church-sponsored activity or program for children, and youth, and vulnerable adults.
 Individuals who have been convicted of financial crimes will not handle money.
-Individuals who have been convicted of DUI in the past 5 years will not drive persons of any age.

-If you are aware of individuals in this category, please contact the senior pastor.

-- H. Interview All applicants may be interviewed for suitability for the work they desire to do.
+Individuals who have been convicted of DUI in the past 5 years will not drive persons of any age. - If you are aware of individuals in this category, please contact the senior pastor. - H. Interview All applicants may be interviewed for suitability for the work they desire to do.
 Interviews will be conducted by the leader of the program in which the applicant will work or by persons designated by the program leader.
 A team of interviewers may be used.
-Church policy and guidelines should be discussed during the interview. - I. Child Abuse Survivor Applicants Adult survivors of childhood physical or sexual abuse need the love and acceptance of this church family.
+Church policy and guidelines should be discussed during the interview. - 1.
+Child Abuse Survivor Applicants Adult survivors of childhood physical or sexual abuse need the love and acceptance of this church family.
 A person's experience with abuse and their recovery process may be pertinent to their suitability as ministry workers with children, youth, and vulnerable adults.
 Applicants who are survivors of abuse should discuss this in confidence with the person who conducts the confidential interview.
 If an applicant is uncomfortable doing so, he or she may have the interview conducted by a pastor. - J. Confidentiality of Information The church will keep confidential all information received in the applicant selection process.
 Selection information will be marked as such and stored in a locked location with limited access only by church staff and others with a need to know. - K. Required Forms and Signatures In addition to staff application and reference forms, all applicants will sign an "Authorization and Request for Criminal Background Check" form.